Autocar India

 JLR India-UK FTA prices

-With the India-UK FTA coming into effect soon, Jaguar Land Rover India is set to reduce price of the Range Rover Sport SV by Rs 70 lakh, as per sources.
-This will make JLR the first luxury automaker to pass on tariff benefits from the India-UK free trade agreement that was announced in July last year.
+With the India-UK FTA coming into effect soon, Jaguar Land Rover India is set to reduce the price of the Range Rover Sport SV Edition Two by Rs 40 lakh, as per sources.
+The company will also introduce a new standard SV variant priced at Rs 2.05 crore (ex-showroom), our sources have indicated.
+This makes JLR the first luxury automaker to pass on tariff benefits from the India-UK free trade agreement that was announced in July last year.

-3. Other brands like Bentley, Rolls Royce, McLarens also eligible for price revisions
+3. Other brands like Bentley, Rolls-Royce, McLaren also eligible for price revisions

 New FTA prices for imported Range Rover, Range Rover Sport